Published

 If you’re comfortable with selling your home yourself, a flat fee MLS service could possibly save you thousands of dollars in listing commission.

-However, studies have shown that For Sale By Owner homes sell for an average of 5.5% less than homes that are listed with an agent.
+However, FSBO statistics show that homes sold without a realtor sell for an average of 5.5% less than those listed with an agent.[3]

 Plus, all of the staging, marketing, and negotiation that goes into selling a home is a ton of work — almost like having a part-time job.

-Fortunately, it’s possible to get all of the benefits of having an agent without paying a ton in commission.
-Our friends at Clever Real Estate can match you with a full-service agent who will list your home for just 1.5%.
+Fortunately, getting all of the benefits of having an agent without paying a ton in real estate agent commission is possible.
+Real Estate Witch can match you with a full-service agent who will list your home for just 1.5%.

 How does HomeLister work?